 Explore One Of The Largest Marine Caves In Italy

 Did you know that there is a Catalan presence on Sardinia?
 The northwest coast of Sardinia, particularly the town of Alghero, faces Spain, and Spanish traditions and the Catalan language have trickled over the Mediterranean to the island.
 Algherese Catalan is much closer to Spanish than Italian.

 This part of Sardinia is also known for its gorgeous caves, particularly those between Porto Conte and Capo Caccia.
 Of particular note is Neptune’s Grotto, one of the largest marine caves in Italy and truly a jewel of the Mediterranean.
 The grotto was formed two million years ago, and you can still pass through its many rooms to marvel at the monumental rock formations as well as the underground lake.
-You can get to the grotto via boats that depart daily from Alghero — or, if you’re feeling adventurous, you can climb the 654 cliff-clinging steps.
+You can get to the grotto on a boat trip that is organized daily from Alghero — or, if you’re feeling adventurous, you can climb the 654 cliff-clinging steps.